COLOSSIANS 2:13-17 - ARE THE TEN COMMANDMENTS NO LONGER BINDING?

 And in Matthew 7:21-23,

 A Tale of Two Rings.
 My wife came up with an excellent second example.
 When a couple gets married, they wear rings given to each other.
 These rings symbolize their commitment to each other.
-Imagine the feelings of jealousy that would ensue if the woman decided to wear a ring that another man gave her, especially an old boyfriend.
+Imagine the feelings of jealousy that would ensue if the woman decided to wear a ring that another man had given to her, especially an old boyfriend.
 She might rationalize to her husband, "But I know we are married."
-Nevertheless it would be frustrating to the husband, knowing that the ring he gave her was a sign of their mutual commitment.
+Nevertheless it would be frustrating to the husband, knowing that she was not wearing the ring that he gave her which was to be a sign of their mutual commitment, but rather wearing another man's ring.
 Similarly, God's day is a sign between Jesus Christ as the husband and we as his bride (see Exod.
 31:13, 17 and Ezek.
 20:12, 20).
 Are we willing to wear Christ's ring or are we going to wear that of our old boyfriend, the evil one?

 Of these, by far the largest and most active are the Seventh-day Adventists, with an educational and medical system second only to the Catholic church.